Moduli spaces of sextic curves with simple singularities and their compactifications: Occult Period Map and Global Torelli

 \begin{rmk} The hyperplane arrangement $\calH_T$ usually has infinite irreducible components, but the quotient $\Gamma_T\bs\calH_T$ is, in fact, a divisor of $\Gamma_T\bs\DD_T$.
 This can be concluded from \cite{baily1966compactification}, \cite{borel1972metric} and Theorem \ref{thm: open}. \end{rmk}

 \begin{rmk} Many moduli spaces of sextic curves with specified singularities and group actions are closely related to Deligne--Mostow theory \cite{deligne1986monodromy}.
 For example, Dolgachev, van Geemen and Kond\=o \cite{dolgachev2005complex} studied moduli space of pairs consisting of a smooth cubic surface and a line on it.
 Such pairs are naturally related to pairs consisting of a smooth quintic curve and a line that admits a $\mu_3$-symmetry.
 The moduli space corresponds to the case $({1\over 6}, {1\over 6}, {1\over 3}, {1\over 3}, {1\over 3}, {1\over 3}, {1\over 3})$ in \cite{mostow1988discontinuous}.
-In \cite{zheng2024complex} the last two authors studied irreducible sextic curves with a $D_4$-singularity and $\mu_3$-symmetry, and related the moduli space to case $({1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 3}, {1\over 3}, {1\over 3})$ in \cite{mostow1988discontinuous}.
-The cases of nodal sextic curves with symmetries have been studied in \cite[\S 5]{yu2023moduli}. \end{rmk}
+In general, the cases of nodal sextic curves with symmetries have been studied in \cite[\S 5]{yu2023moduli}.
+In \cite{zheng2024complex} the last two authors studied irreducible sextic curves with a $D_4$-singularity and $\mu_3$-symmetry and the moduli is related to case $({1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 6}, {1\over 3}, {1\over 3}, {1\over 3})$ in \cite{mostow1988discontinuous}. \end{rmk}